 Awareness works.
 For example, Farm Bureau has put the spotlight on children and teenagers and the work they do on farms.
 The organization has emphasized that while farm kids are frequently vital to the success of a farm, many, but not all farm jobs are appropriate.
 Partly as a result of greater awareness, injury rates among youth on the farm were cut in half from 1998 to 2009, according to the Centers for Disease Control and Prevention, citing data from the National Institute for Occupational Safety and Health.

-Richard L. Lobb is a guest contributor to the Focus on Agriculture column series this week.
+Richard L. Lobb is a guest contributor to Focus on Agriculture.
 He is a long-time agricultural communicator.